danielgtaylor/openapi-cli-generator/README.md

 ### Exclusion

 It is possible to exclude paths, operations, and/or parameters from the generated CLI.
+No code will be generated as they will be completely skipped.

 ```yaml
 paths: